JeremyRH/storybook-addon-code-editor/README.md

 import { Playground } from 'storybook-addon-code-editor';
 import * as MyLibrary from './index';
 import storyCode from './MyStory.source.tsx?raw';

+// TypeScript might complain about not finding this import or
+// importing things from .d.ts files wihtout `import type`.
+// Ignore this, we need the string contents of this file.
+// @ts-ignore
 import MyLibraryTypes from '../dist/types.d.ts?raw';

 <Playground